Scoutski/mystery/README.md

 ------------

 v1.0: The first working version of this project was released on Thursday, 14 May 2015.
 It involved all the functionality outlined above and had a very basic user interface.

+v1.1: Several hours after the first release, I have added a few simple design elements, some box shadows, a fade in animation for the h1 and an additional sound for when a hit is scored.

 Future Versions:
 Although I am undecided on whether I will continue this project, additional functionality may include: